Colin Maud: The Longest Day

 In the 1962 movie The Longest Day he was played by Kenneth More (who also served as a British naval officer in the Second World War).
 Winnie, his dog, was a German Shepherd, and Werner Pluskat already had a dog of the same breed in the film, but Darryl F. Zanuck "improved upon history" by making Winnie an English Bulldog.
 Maud acted as a technical adviser on the film and provided More with the same shillelagh he had carried on D-Day.

 Family

-Maud married, firstly, Elizabeth (Betty) Gibson in 1926, with whom he had a son Ruan Maud, and secondly, Valerie Compston (née Bocquet), the ex-wife of Vice Admiral Sir Peter Compston, in 1967.
+Maud married, first, in 1926 Elizabeth (Betty) Gibson, with whom he had a son Ruan Maud and, secondly, Valerie Compston (née Bocquet), the ex-wife of Vice Admiral Sir Peter Compston, in 1967.

 Death

 Maud died in 1980 aged 77.